drohmer/velocity_skinning_replicability/README.md

 The directory `01_fig_generic/` contains the standard C++ implementation used to generate most of the illustrative images didn't requiering GPU acceleration.

-The following [video](assets/use_code_01_fig_generic.mp4) describes the use of this code to generate most of the figures (such as Fig.4, 5, 9, and 10), and results shown in the video.
+The following [video](assets/use_code_01_fig_generic.mp4) describes the use of this code to generate most of the figures (such as Fig.4, 5, 9, and 10), and results shown in the demonstration video.

 <a href="assets/use_code_01_fig_generic.mp4"><img src="assets/use_code_01_fig_generic.jpg" alt="" width="500px"/></a>